-As part of the International application process, you need to fill out a Statement of Financial Proof/Affidavit of Support form and upload a bank statement(s) showing adequate funds (refer to the Statement of Financial Proof for current requirements).
-The statement, which is found on the Grad School's Application page in the left menu, must originate from your source of support and must be an original statement with stamp and original signature.
+As part of the International application process, applicants need to fill out a Statement of Financial Proof/Affidavit of Support form and upload a bank statement(s) showing adequate funds (refer to the Statement of Financial Proof for current requirements).
+The statement, which is found on the Grad School's Application page under Financial Proof, must originate from your source of support and must be an original statement with stamp and original signature.
 You will need to upload both your bank statement(s) and Affidavit of Support into the Graduate Education Application Portal.

-Applicants for whom English is not their primary language are required to submit TOEFL scores.
-The test must be taken within two years of the first day of classes for the semester the applicant wishes to start.
+Applicants for whom English is not their primary language are required to submit English language competency scores.
+The test date must be taken within two years of the first day of classes for the semester the applicant wishes to start.
 You can check the University calendar to see what date classes begin.
-The university's minimum on the Internet-based Test (TOEFL iBT) is 80 with no subscore below 19 for reading, listening, and speaking and no writing subscore below 22.
+The university's minimum required scores can be found on the Graduate School's English Language Competency page.
 Our program expects applicant scores to be higher than the university's minimum requirements.
 Our program will assess all section scores when reviewing applicants for admission.
-No international candidates will be considered for admission review until they have taken the TOEFL test and achieved the above listed scores or higher.
+No international candidates will be considered for admission review until they have taken an University accepted test and achieved the required scores or higher.
 Some international candidates ask to be admitted provisionally, with the idea that they will take courses in English after arriving on campus.
 The program will not accept students on this basis.
 We require that international candidates demonstrate adequate skill in English before being admitted to the program.
-You can contact the TOEFL program online.
-Results should be sent electronically directly from the testing agency (i.e. ETS).
+Results must be sent electronically directly from the testing agency (i.e. ETS).
 Michigan State's school code is 1465.
 To expedite application review, unofficial scores can be uploaded into the Graduate Education Application Portal.
 Unofficial scores cannot be used for admission, only application review.

-If the student has completed a degree program in an English speaking country, they must check to see if the country is listed as approved using the link above.
+If the applicant has completed a degree program in an English speaking country, they must check to see if the country is listed as approved using the link above.
 Applicants who attend an U.S. institution for their bachelor's degree or who attended an AAU institution in the U.S. for their master's degree, are granted an automatic waiver of the test.
 Applicants who do not meet automatic waiver criteria, can request a waiver of the English Language test requirement.
 Information on how to request a waiver is available on that same page.
-If the program admissions committee is convinced of the student's English language skills based on past program completion and other evidence, it will ask the university to waive the requirement.
+If the program admissions committee is convinced of the student's English language skills based on past program completion and other evidence, it can ask the university to waive the requirement.
 Contact the program to arrange a conversation with the Education Policy Program Coordinator, so they may assess you language skills by emailing email@example.com.
-This waiver is usually granted, but the university may require the student to take the English proficiency test upon arrival at MSU.
+This waiver is usually granted, but the university may require the student take the English proficiency test upon arrival at MSU.

-International graduate applicants must request official copies of all academic records (transcripts and diplomas) obtained for all postsecondary educational experiences.
+International graduate applicants must request official copies of all academic records (transcripts and diplomas/degree certificates) obtained for all postsecondary educational experiences.
 Transcripts must indicate the degree awarded/conferred, as well as the date of the award.

 Transcripts from Chinese Institutions

-All applicants pursuing, but who have not yet earned, undergraduate or graduate degrees from universities in China may submit official transcripts (in sealed envelopes directly from the university) to be used for admission consideration.
-Please mail them to the address listed in the summary section below.
-If the program recommends that the applicant be admitted, the applicant will be required to send all official transcripts and certificates, showing degree conferral, to the China Academic Degrees and Graduate Education Development Center (CDGDC) to obtain verification of these documents, before formal admission the Michigan State University will be granted.
+All applicants who are pursuing or have conferred undergraduate or graduate degrees from universities in China may submit transcripts (in sealed envelopes directly from the university) to be used for admission consideration.
+Please have them mailed to the address listed in the summary section below.
+If the program recommends the applicant for admission, the applicant will be required to send all official transcripts and certificates, pursuant to University policy (found here), following arrival at Michigan State University.

 Sources of Information for International Students

-If you have questions about how to fill out the international application, you can reference the MSU Office of Admissions - Graduate Admission website, contact them through instant messaging, use the online "Ask Admissions a Question" section of the website, or by calling (517) 355-8332.
+If you have questions about how to fill out the international application, you can reference the MSU Office of Admissions - Graduate Admission website or contact them in one of the ways available on their website's Contact Information page.